waittim/waittim.github.io/_posts/2019-09-18-quantile-precision.md

 ```
 ![](https://i.postimg.cc/rwjFpwYv/prob5-m31.png)

-Definitely, when the quantile is 40%, the median have the tightest sampling distribution.
+Definitely, when the quantile is 40%, the median has the tightest sampling distribution.

-We don't have the qf3 function, therefore we need to use pf3 function calculate the values when their counterpart quantile is setted.
-And the other part is same as previous chunks.
+We don’t have the qf3 function, therefore we need to use the pf3 function to calculate the values when their counterpart quantile is set.
+And the other part is the same as previous chunks.

 ```{r}